Listen to this article

 Many financial planners recommend evaluating the "total tax burden" instead of focusing solely on income tax.
 This approach considers:

-- Cost of Living: Housing, utilities, and other living expenses💡 Definition:Amount needed to maintain a standard of living.
+- Cost of Living: Housing, utilities, transportation, groceries, and other living expenses💡 Definition:Amount needed to maintain a standard of living.
+Websites like Numbeo and the Council for Community and Economic Research (C2ER) provide cost of living indices for different cities and states.

-- Quality of Life: Public services such as healthcare, education, and infrastructure.
+- Quality of Life: Public services such as healthcare, education, infrastructure (roads, public transportation), and recreational amenities.

 Real-World Examples